 The course was challenging, but I felt prepared going into it for the hills.
 There were a good amount of gradual inclines along the way, but it wasn’t a concern for me because I practiced running on steep slopes the past few months.
 I highly recommend doing the same because climbing the bridges at the halfway mark and into Manhattan was a challenge but I didn’t stop, and that’s what mattered.
 Once you come off the 59th street bridge, the reviews are correct, you just have a tunnel of people out there screaming loudly.
 Even in the rain, they were out there in full stride.
-It was crazy crowded, but it was where I told my husband to look for me.
 From that point on, the course consisted of rolling hills up into the Bronx which climaxed with another bridge to climb up.

 I had friends who lived along the race route in east Harlem come out and meet up with me, so that was a major treat and wonderful break in between the same road I was running up for the past 4 miles.
 Coming into the Bronx was really fun because there were bands and LED signs and people with rollers for stiff legs.
 The LED signs were broadcasting cheer cards for runners from friends and family.
 My friends sent a bunch in and of course, I didn’t know nor did I pay attention, so that was disappointing.
 Other than that, I was just focused on counting down the miles.
 Less than a 10K to go.

 My legs were starting to get a bit stiff, but I kept running along.
 We entered Manhatten again and began the long climb up 5th avenue to enter Central Park.
 It was then that I was craving oranges and someone had oranges along the hill, so I grabbed two and thoroughly enjoyed them.
 NYRR, you need to have oranges on the course!
 By this point, I had about 3 miles to go, and we hit the park, the downhill part of the park.
 Note for future runners, this section killed my legs, not the uphills on the bridges or 5th avenue or the Bronx, but this part right here.
 I was crying out in pain because my legs hurt so bad from the pounding by running down a hill.
 I actually looked forward to running uphill!
 So much that I was so happy to see the last hill at mile 25.
-That was also where I saw my husband for the second time and he continued to cheer me on while running along the sidewalk with me as he could see I was in a great deal of pain.
-But I was only 1 mile from the finish and I could do it because it was uphill.
+I was only 1 mile from the finish and I could do it because it was uphill.
 I have never been so to run uphill before.
-He kept me smiling until I made the last turn onto the straightaway.

 I picked up up my legs and gave it my all the last 800 meters of the race, up the embankment to the finish line.
 I threw my hands up in the air because not only was I done running but I ran the NYC Marathon in 3:49, not my best but pretty dang close.
 The volunteers hurried us out of the finish area but I relished in the moment, grabbed my medal, heat sheet and a bag full of goodies then made my way down the LONG WALK to exit Central Park and pick up my poncho.